Skip to Main Content

 Scholarly and Popular Sources

-You are probably going to get asked to find "scholarly" or "academic" for some assignments.
+For college-level courses, you'll be expected to find "scholarly" or "academic" sources for many assignments.
 This is referring to a particular type of source.
 What does that mean, how can you find them, and why does it matter?

 Academic and Popular Articles

-You likely will be asked to find articles for some of your research.
-Articles are usually published in periodicals.
-A periodical is any publication that comes out regularly or occasionally (periodically).
+Articles are usually published in periodicals; a periodical is any publication that comes out regularly or occasionally (periodically).
 Sports IllustratedThe Journal of Anthropological ResearchThe Commercial Appeal, and the phone book are a few examples of periodicals.
 Different types of periodicals have different audiences and provide different levels of information.

 Popular Periodicals

-• A periodical aimed at the general public and containing news, personal narratives, and opinion.
+• Popular periodicals are aimed at the general public and contain news, personal narratives, and opinion.
 You are probably familiar with popular magazines and newspapers

-• Articles are often written by professional writers with or without expertise in the subject and contain "secondary" discussion of events, usually with little documentation (e.g. footnotes or bibliography).
+• Articles are often written by professional writers with or without expertise in the subject, and the articles contain "secondary" discussions of events, usually with little documentation (e.g. footnotes or bibliography).

-• These popular periodicals use vocabulary understandable to most people, and often have lots of eye-catching illustrations.
+• Popular periodicals use vocabulary understandable to most people, and often have lots of eye-catching illustrations.

 • TimeThe New York TimesThe Wall Street JournalVogue, and Psychology Today are a few examples of popular periodicals.